cloudian/gosbench/Readme.md

 ## Known issues

-* Workers will error out when the config's min value is larger than the max value (even for a constant distribution)
+* Drivers will error out when the config's min value is larger than the max value (even for a constant distribution)